How does it develop?

 How is it diagnosed?

-To help diagnose vaginal cancer, your GP will ask you about your symptoms and may carry out a physical examination.
+You might visit your doctor because of vaginal pain or other worrying symptoms.
+To help diagnose or rule out a vaginal cancer diagnosis, your GP will ask you about your symptoms and may carry out a physical examination.

 If you are referred to a gynaecologist, you may have: